gStarhigh/pro1/README.md

 ## Testing tools used
 - I have tested the site in Chrome Dev tools.
 - I have tested the site on different browsers using my PC.
+- I have tested the site using (https://www.browserstack.com/).
 - I have tested the site on my phone (Nothing phone 1) using chrome.

 ## Commit history